Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 - Newborns (neonates), infants, and children, due to the easy spread of infections from the upper airway to the lungs resulting from a shorter airway and underdeveloped immunity.

-- Elderly, due to waning immunity as well as weaker/more damaged lungs as a result of age and a long period of exposure to environmental irritants.
+- Elderly, due to waning immunity as well as weaker and more damaged lungs as a result of age and a long period of exposure to environmental irritants.

-- Smokers and those with respiratory conditions like asthma, chronic obstructive pulmonary disease (COPD/ chronic bronchitis), or cystic fibrosis.
+- Smokers and those with respiratory conditions like asthma, chronic obstructive pulmonary disease (COPD/ chronic bronchitis), or cystic fibrosis (CF- a rare genetic inherited disorder that leads to the production of thick and sticky mucus that plugs the airways and greatly increases the frequency and severity of respiratory infections).

 - Comorbid conditions like diabetes, heart failure, compromised kidney or liver function and decreased immunity (like with HIV, post transplants, cancers, hemoglobin abnormalities, spleen removal, etc.).